shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 1. Open the **browser** and navigate to [Microsoft Power BI Portal](https://app.powerbi.com).
 You will be navigated to the login page.

-   **Note**: If you're using the lab environment, it may sign you in directly.
+   **Note**: If you're using the lab environment, it may sign you indirectly.

    **Note:** If you are not using the lab environment and have an existing Power BI account, you may want to use the browser in private  incognito mode.